-The following is an excerpt from an article written by our own Jennifer Nicholson in Florida Weekly’s September 2016 edition…
+The following is an excerpt from an article written by our own Jennifer Castro in Florida Weekly’s September 2016 edition…

 Weight gain is a frequent complaint from patients and is an ongoing lifetime struggle.

 Obesity is a rising epidemic in our country.
 In the United States, it is estimated that 93 million Americans are affected by obesity and almost 112,000 annual deaths are attributable to obesity.
 Individuals affected by obesity are at a higher risk for impaired mobility and experience a negative social stigma commonly associated with obesity.
 Being affected by excess weight, obesity or morbid obesity significantly increases the risk of developing many other diseases, such as type 2 diabetes, hypertension, heart disease, stroke, osteoarthritis and much more.
 Unlike diabetes and hypertension, obesity cannot hide from those around you.

 Weight management is a partnership between the patient, their family and the healthcare team.
 This partnership is one that is developed on an individual basis with each patient.
 Management of obesity includes diet, exercise, behavior modification and nutritional counseling.
 In most cases, medications for weight-loss (pharmacotherapy), supervised very-low-calorie diets, structured meal plans and injectable vitamins like B12 are prescribed.
 Most people have little or no side effects.

 Getting a handle on eating behaviors is key to making a significant long-term change.
 While no one likes to keep food logs that require writing down all food eaten, this exercise has been shown to be important for long-term success.
 With all the variation in serving sizes, most individuals do not have a good understanding of how many calories are actually consumed in one day.
 Therefore, it is recommended that individuals keep a complete food log.
 This will also help the providers to get a better handle on areas of the diet to focus on at follow-up visits.